metab0t/PyOptInterface/README.md

 import pyoptinterface as poi
 ```

 PyOptInterface has no dependencies other than Python itself.
-However, to use it with a specific solver, you need to install the corresponding solver manually.
-The details can be found on [the configurations of optimizers](https://metab0t.github.io/PyOptInterface/getting-started.html).
+However, to use it with a specific optimizer, you need to install the corresponding optimizer manually.
+The details can be found on [the configurations of optimizers](https://metab0t.github.io/PyOptInterface/getting_started.html).

 In order to provide out-of-the-box support for open source optimizers (currently we support [HiGHS](https://github.com/ERGO-Code/HiGHS)), PyOptInterface can also be installed with pre-built optimizers.
 You can install them via pip: